anthonyatto/minis/README.md

 # minis
-a collection of mini projects
+a collection of mini projects.